JLSM02/Quantum-Computing-Portfolio/README.md

 📌 More algorithms and quantum experiments will be added in the future.
 Contributions and suggestions are welcome! 🚀

 📍Beside Quantum computing, this repository aims to be a demonstration of my programming skills in Python, data analysis and version control with Git.
-You can take a look of my other projects:
+You can take a look of my **other projects**:

 * The code used in my **Bachelor's Degree Final Project in Physics ⚛️:** [Sandpile Model simulation and data analysis](https://github.com/JLSM02/SOC)